EthanKlocked/node_mongo/README.md

 # node_mongo
-base for node&amp;mongo api server
+base code for node api server using mongoDB as database.